Skip to main content

 Attribute controls

-When editing an item form, select Attributes in the toolbar to manage its attribute controls.
+When editing an item form, select Attributes in the app bar to manage its attribute controls.

-The attributes of the corresponding design/interface will be listed on the left.
+The attributes of the corresponding design/interface are listed on the left.
 A green tick indicates that an attribute is referenced by the item form in some way.
 Select it to flash the location of its use in the form.

-For each attribute, you can add one attribute control to the item form, which will serve as an input field for that attribute.
+For each attribute, you can add one control to the item form, to serve as an input field for that attribute.
 Depending on the attribute type, there may be several control types to choose from.

-Alloy will display an orange warning if the item form is missing controls for required attributes!
+An orange warning will appear if the item form is missing controls for required attributes!

 While an attribute can only have one control, you can add multiple label controls that reference the same attribute.